Near Lisco in Morrill County, Nebraska — The American Midwest (Upper Plains)

 Also see . . .

 1. Auto Tour Route Interpretive Guide, Nebrasak.
-This is a detailed guide of the historic trails across Nebraska, including the Mormon Pioneer Trail, the California Trail, the Oregon Trail, and the Pony Express.
-(Submitted on October 9, 2007, by Christopher Light of Valparaiso, Indiana.)
+This is a detailed guide (Submitted on October 9, 2007, by Christopher Light of Valparaiso, Indiana.)

 2. Wai-i-lat-pu Marker.
-Wai-i-lat-pu, or "The Place of the People of the Rye Grass,” is the mission founded among the Cayuse Indians of the Walla Walla Valley (Washington (Submitted on November 29, 2007, by Kevin W. of Stafford, Virginia.)
+Wai-i-lat-pu, or "The Place of the People of the Rye Grass,” is the mission founded among the Cayuse Indians of the Walla Walla Valley (Washington State) by Dr. Marcus Whitman and his wife, Narcissa.
+It was in Wai-i-lat-pu, on November 29th, 1847, that Narcissa Whitman, her husband, and eleven others, were massacred.
+(Submitted on November 29, 2007, by Kevin W. of Stafford, Virginia.)

 Credits.
 This page was last revised on April 17, 2018.
-This page originally submitted on October 9, 2007, by Christopher Light of Valparaiso, Indiana.
-This page has been viewed 4,445 times since then and 61 times this year.
+It was originally submitted on October 9, 2007, by Christopher Light of Valparaiso, Indiana.
+This page has been viewed 4,577 times since then and 33 times this year.
 Last updated on January 15, 2011, by James R. Kuntz of Warrenton, Missouri.
 Photos: 1, 2, 3. submitted on October 9, 2007, by Christopher Light of Valparaiso, Indiana. • Kevin W. was the editor who published this page.